SunriseCommunity/Sunrise/.github/README.md

 website.
 The server is currently in development and is not yet ready for public use.

 > [!NOTE]
-> Why C#?
-Well, because owner of this project has allergies to non-typed languages.
+> Why C#? :shipit: Well, because owner of this project has allergies to non-typed languages.
 Sad, I know.

 ## Features 🌟